mwbowers/mwbowers.github.io/manuals/migrations/calling-program-from-non-displayfile-page.md

     ...
 ```

+### Starting the Job
-The Minutus Razor Page would be responsible for starting the Job and presenting the menu to the user, this could be achieved by adding an OnGet() method to Minutus as follows:
+The website is responsible for starting the Job, we will do it in the Minutus Razor Page prior to presenting the menu to the user, this could be achieved by adding an OnGet() method to Minutus as follows:

 ```cs
 public void OnGet()